adhbh/ewa-graphql/Readme.md

 ### Query alias
 As the name suggests, alias lets you rename the result of a field to anything you want.

-Try running the following query in `graphiql` :
+Try running the following query in `GraphIQL` :
 ```
 {
   user(login: "tj") {